 With a better understanding of the good and bad bacteria present on our skin, it’s very possible that probiotics could be used to prevent and treat a variety of skin issues and conditions.
 Although it’s a bit too soon to tell which probiotics can be beneficial for the skin, and whether they have the same effect when applied topically, a variety of skincare companies are already starting to include these good bacteria in their products.

-• Christina Cosmeceuticals’ Unstress line claims to use probiotics to combat skin stress caused by environmental damage and free radicals.
+Among those:• Christina Cosmeceuticals’ Unstress line claims to use probiotics to combat skin stress caused by environmental damage and free radicals.
 The company says the good bacteria found in the products strengthen cell membranes, making skin more elastic, resilient and immune to inflammation.

 • NUDE Skincare has been using probiotics since 2007, saying these good bacteria optimize how the skin functions at a cellular level.
 The company also claims that probiotics work on the skin’s surface to soothe and hydrate skin as well.